leejiaj/Registration-Form-Template-Driven-Form/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.1.

-This project creates a Registration Form using Angular 6 (Template-driven form to be specific).
+This project creates a Registration Form using Angular 6 (Template-driven form).
 Reference: https://angular.io/guide/forms.

 Through this project, learned how to:
 Build an Angular form with a component and template.